 - Leafy greens.
 We all know eating more greens will keep us healthier.
 Kale, swiss chard, spinach, collards, dandelion, watercress, arugula, purslane, etc: These greens are high in antioxidants, vitamins, minerals, and cancer protective phytonutrients.
 Many have liver cleansing properties and anti-inflammatory fatty acids.
 Get more greens for longevity.

 - Medicinal Mushrooms are some of the most potent healing foods on the planet.
 Varieties such as maitake, shiitake, cordyceps, reishi, and turkey tail have mostly been touted for their cancer killing properties.
 One of the active medicinal compounds found in Cordyceps has been identified as a potential cancer drug.
 More recent studies suggest it also has potent anti-inflammatory characteristics that may be helpful for those suffering from asthma, rheumatoid arthritis, renal failure, and stroke.
 These mushrooms are anti-inflammatory, anti-viral, and anti-bacterial.
 Try them in a tincture or supplement.
 I also add them to delicate dishes such as this roasted fish.
+Read my guide to medicinal shrooms here.

 - Sea vegetables such as nori, kelp, kombu, wakame, bladderwrack, dulse are nutritional powerhouses.
 Kelp is especially high in iodine that can boost thyroid function.
 Iodine deficiency is a main cause of non-autoimmune related hypothyroid.
 Sea veggies offer one of the broadest ranges of minerals of any food, containing virtually all the minerals found in the ocean.
 They’re anti-inflammatory, anti-cancer, anticoagulant, antithrombotic, and antiviral.
 Buy your own toasted nori sheets and roll up smoked salmon, cucumber, and avocado for a fast, easy, disease-fighting lunch!